-This is an example set of results from the sharpen code running on HECTOR, the predecessor to ARCHER.
-A single node (32 cores) was used and each case was repeated 5 times and averaged to produce the final timings used for the speedup calculations.
+This is an example set of results from the sharpen code running on HECToR, the predecessor to ARCHER as the UK national supercomputer.
+HECToR was very similar to ARCHER except that it had more CPUcores per node (32 on HECToR vs 24 on ARCHER).

+A single node (32 cores) was used and each case repeated 5 times and averaged to produce the final timings.
 Example answers to the questions raised in the practical are included below.